Naokiakazawa/ERC-demos/README.md

-# ERC Examples and Demos
+# Collection of ERC Examples and Demos

 ## Developing